dm0123/not_chess/README.md

 cmake --build .
 ```

 The compiled project will be placed into build/src/ directory.
-You will also need to copy assets folder here because stupid me forgot how write install targets for CMake.
+You will also need to copy assets folder here because stupid me forgot how to write install targets for CMake.

 Feel free to spam my inbox